dieudonnelecodeur/extract_data_using_llm/README.md

    ```

 3. Install Poppler:
-   - On Windows, download Poppler from Poppler for Windows and add the bin folder to your system's PATH.
+   - On Windows, download Poppler from Poppler for Windows and add the bin folder to your system's PATH (https://github.com/oschwartz10612/poppler-windows/releases/)
    - On Linux:
      ```bash
      sudo apt-get install tesseract-ocr
      ```

 4. Install Tesseract OCR:
-   - On Windows, download Tesseract from Tesseract OCR and add it to your system's PATH.
+   - On Windows, download Tesseract (24.08.0-0 Latest) from Tesseract OCR and add it to your system's PATH.
+[Install Tesseract via pre-built binary package](https://github.com/UB-Mannheim/tesseract/wiki)
    - On Linux:
      ```bash
      sudo apt-get install tesseract-ocr